Use the 'Newton Rule' to Grow Your 401(k) Retirement Savings

 The key is for the default, or the easy option, to be the one that sets people up for success in retirement, rather than leaving them to fail.

 If your employer has followed these best practices, you can probably sit back and relax.
-If not, well, read on, because maybe it's in your interest to stay on the couch.
+If not, read on, because maybe it's in your interest to stay on the couch.

-Inertia may help you avoid investing mistakes
+Inertia might help you avoid investing mistakes

-The Center for Retirement Research also identified another way that inertia can help bolster your retirement savings.
+The Center for Retirement Research identified another way that inertia can help bolster your retirement savings.
 It saves people from their instinct to become overly conservative in their investments as they age and approach retirement.

-Of course, becoming more risk-averse as you get nearer to your retirement years can be a good thing.
+Becoming more risk-averse as you get nearer to your retirement years can be a good thing.
 You don't want to have your entire portfolio in stocks (or equities) when you need to start making withdrawals in a year or two.
 That kind of asset allocation could backfire in the event of a market crash, forcing you to withdraw money at a bad time and lock in losses — a retirement fumble known as the sequence of returns risk.

-The chart below shows three commonly-recommended glide paths for target date funds for the 20 years before and after retirement: aggressive, moderate and conservative.
 "Glide paths" are set formulas for how a portfolio will gradually reduce the percentage of investments in stocks and increase the percentage of safer investments over time.
-Vertical lines show that investors want to invest in a lower percentage of stocks than the glide paths recommend, especially early in their careers.
+Vertical lines show that people want to invest in a lower percentage of stocks than the glide paths recommend, especially early in their careers.

 As Sanzenbacher pointed out, if older investors followed their desired investment asset allocation plan based on their level of risk aversion, their investment mix would be below the most conservative recommended glide path.
 This is true even among pre-retirees who are relatively aggressive in their preferred investment strategy compared with older investors.